APNIC-net/rpki-mft-number-demo/README.md

 ## rpki-mft-number-demo

-For demonstrating how RPKI validators handle specific manifest numbers and related transitions.
+For demonstrating how RPKI validators handle specific manifest numbers (and other fields) and related transitions.
 See [draft-harrison-sidrops-manifest-numbers](https://datatracker.ietf.org/doc/draft-harrison-sidrops-manifest-numbers/).

 ### Build